-During the Fall semester, both undergraduate and graduate students can receive between 1 and 4 credits for academic internships with CCE-affiliated community partners.
+Both undergraduate and graduate students can receive between 1 and 4 credits for academic internships with CCE-affiliated community partners.
 Where possible, upon arrangement through CCE, the internship can count towards a minor in civic engagement (CCE 110), or another minor, or your major.
-If you are interested in this exciting opportunity, please contact the CCE Co-Directors
+If you are interested in this exciting opportunity, please contact the CCE director.

-Along with these organizations, the Sociology department also offers internships in cooperation with the Center for Civic Engagement in community-based and governmental organizations addressing the following issues: community development; affordable housing; preventing bullying; increasing high school graduation rates by connecting youth to academic and social services; sustainable agriculture, gentrification and redistricting issues; comprehensive health and social services that empower families with children with special needs or chronic illnesses; labor and human rights of immigrants; and building peace globally.
-Other opportunities can also be created for individual students.
+Along with these organizations, internships can be arranged between CCE faculty board members and other community-based and governmental organizations addressing equity and social justice-related issues (e.g., community development; affordable housing; preventing bullying; increasing high school graduation rates by connecting youth to academic and social services; sustainable agriculture, gentrification and redistricting issues; comprehensive health and social services that empower families with children with special needs or chronic illnesses; labor and human rights of immigrants; and building peace globally).
 Internships can be taken for between 1 and 4 credits.